ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 RaySGD provides a way to save state during the training process.
 This is useful for:

-1. :ref:`Integration with Ray Tune <tune-sgd>` to use certain Ray Tune schedulers.
+1. :ref:`Integration with Ray Tune <sgd-tune>` to use certain Ray Tune schedulers.
 2. Running a long-running training job on a cluster of pre-emptible machines/pods.
 3. Persisting trained model state to later use for serving/inference.